Wyzetalk/full-stack-assesment/README.md

 ### Search Results

-The user should see a list/grid of search results displaying a list of mathcing results, paging is not required.
+The user should see a list/grid of search results displaying a list of matching results, paging is not required.

 Each result should display the following: